anfilin/PagedList/README.md

-# Android paging and view model libraries sample
+# Sample of using Android paging library

 This sample demonstrates how to load data into RecyclerView (with multiple view holders) using the Paging library.
 Also, LiveData and ViewModel classes were used.